 "Pack Rats" were highly respected by any unit that was under fire by

-the enemy.
+the enemy since we were right there with them on the front lines.
 We were part of the Special

-Operations of / in the USAF while in South Vietnam and South Korea.
+Operations in the USAF while in South Vietnam and South Korea.

-We were also assigned to the 505 TCG while TDY to South Vietnam.
+We were also assigned to the 505 TCG while TDY in South Vietnam

 Vincent Richard Green - 1st DASF - Oct.
 2nd, 2012

 Ed Janus - 505 TASS, Feb 1st, 2012

 Joe Traxler - 5th DASF - Dec 27th, 2011